- What’s Dutching Betting?

 II.
 Open up On-Line Wallet Account

 Dutching betting requires the banking facility to manage quick & frequent money transfers among the bookies.
-Therefore it’s essential to do deposit & withdrawal economically.
+Therefore it’s essential to do deposits & withdrawals economically.

 It is possible to fund your Neteller account via Skrill and vice versa using the Money-In or Upload Section of the respective accounts.

 When you first register & claim your welcome bonus, many bookies require a credit/debit card deposit to be eligible for the bonus.
-Therefore, ensure you don’t use an e-wallet for applying bonus.
+Therefore, ensure you don’t use an e-wallet for applying bonuses.

 After that, usually no problems, but for those who play matched betting, suggest carefully read the T&C for each promotional offer to check if e-wallet funding can be acceptable to avoid any unpleasant surprise down the road.

 III.
 Set your Betting Goal